Zeikrom251/Fleet-bikes-management/README.md

 This project was developed as a team effort under the supervision of our teacher.
 My specific contributions include :
 - Developing the web application for the technicians.
 - Backend intergration with the IoT server.
+- Developing the interaction between the bike and the technician.

 ---